Original Copper Plate Drypoint Engraving

 The plate lays flat on a crank press bed, facing up.
-A damp piece of 100% Rag Paper is placed on top of the inked plate.
-Pressure is made by hand cranking the wheel of his press thus pulling the bed through.
+BFK Rives paper, 100% rag paper made in France, is dampened and placed onto the inked plate.
+Pressure is made by hand cranking the wheel of his press and pulling the bed through.
 The paper molds itself to the shape of the plate by sliding through the rollers.
-This creates the black and white impression of the engraving.(fig.3)
+This creates the black and white impression of the engraving.

 After the ink dries, he paints using transparent watercolor to complete the image.